EUR/USD Could Go Downwards | Action Forex

-On Tuesday, the EUR/USD currency pair tested the weekly PP at 1.1839.
-During today’s morning, the pair reversed south.
+On Monday, the EUR/USD currency pair raised to the weekly R1 at 1.1963.
+During today’s morning, the pair tested the upper line of the medium-term ascending channel at 1.1996.

-Given that the exchange rate is pressured by the 55– and 100-hour SMAs near 1.1820, it is likely that some downside potential could prevail in the market.
-In this case the rate could gain support at the psychological level at 1.1750.
+From a theoretical point of view, it is likely that some downside potential could prevail in the market.
+In this case the exchange rate could target the support formed by the 100– and 200-hour SMAs, as well the weekly and monthly PPs in the 1.1860 area.

-On the other hand, it is likely that the currency pair could gain support at the 1.1800 mark.
-Thus, the Euro could trade sideways against the US Dollar in the short run.
+In the meantime, note that the rate could gain support from the 55-hour moving average near 1.1920.
+Thus, it is likely that the Euro could consolidate against the US Dollar in the short run.

 - advertisement -